 Cambodian Chicken Curry Recipe for a Comforting Southeast Asian Curry

 Authentic Cambodian Recipes was the first Cambodian cookbook we bought when we began researching and cooking Cambodian food.
 It’s a fantastic resource with a lovely introduction to Cambodian cuisine and culinary culture that also tells Sorey’s story, and good sections on terms and techniques, and a glossary of ingredients with photographs.
-It remains an invaluable guide to Cambodian cuisine alongside another half a dozen Cambodian cookbooks we frequently dip into, but with some qualifications.
+It remains an invaluable guide to Cambodian cuisine, but with some qualifications.

 Firstly, as with all cookbooks, it’s important to understand the background of the authors and for whom the book has been written, especially if you’ve travelled and eaten your way through Cambodia and you’re expecting this Cambodian chicken curry recipe will result in the chicken curry you ate at your hotel or a restaurant.

 Unfortunately a lot of curries that travellers try in Cambodia are watery in consistency and lack the complexity that this Cambodian chicken curry recipe will result in.
-So unless you dined at one of Siem Reap’s best Cambodian restaurants, such as Malis or Sugar Palm, that serve well-balanced curries of this depth, whether it’s a Cambodian chicken curry or a Saraman curry, expect that this dish will probably taste better than what you had on your travels.
+So unless you dined at one of Siem Reap’s best Cambodian restaurants, such as Malis or Sugar Palm (both currently closed due to covid), that serve well-balanced curries of this depth, whether it’s a Cambodian chicken curry or a Saraman curry, expect that this dish will probably taste better than what you had on your travels.

 The main reason for this is because Sorey Long was born in 1941 in Kratie in Cambodia to a highly educated civil servant father who became the governor of Stung Treng province, and a mother who was the daughter of a well-to-do landowner from one of Cambodia’s fertile farming regions in Kandal province.
 As a governor’s wife, Sorey’s mother was required to entertain and meals were “elaborate and abundant”.